 - After reaching the age of 18, 20% of the children who were in foster care will become instantly homeless.

-- Only 1 out of every 2 foster kids who age out of the system will have some form of gainful employment by the age of 24.
+- Only half of foster kids who age out of the system will have gainful employment by the age of 24.

-- There is less than a 3% chance for children who have aged out of foster care to earn a college degree at any point in their life.
+- Less than a 3% of children who have aged out of foster care earn a college degree at any point.